aheedshah/bankingApp/README.md

 # bankingApp
-This is a project I made using JavaScript which is a Banking App in which you can transfer money, login account, see your balance, etc.
+This is a project made using JavaScript which is a Banking App in which you can transfer money, login account, see your balance, etc.

 Some of the usernames you can use while running the app: